leprechaunne/Python/README.md

 ### 49 is a fork of 48, adding sentence parsing to make the lexicon's returns useful
 ### 50 uses Flask (from pip) to create a webapp from ex43.py (a TBA)
 ### 51 is a branch of 50 that uses more html pages, nosetests, and GET and POST data with Flask
+### 52 is a branch of 50>51 that uses data from 39 to get content for the TBA.
+This is the finished product.

 ## Motivation